 Anita Stone was a daring child.
 One who loved to explore and venture far into the distance.
 Her father had told her several times, over and over, to never step foot inside the forest; the Black Forest.
 He explained that the forest was haunted and that ghouls roamed the depths of the woods.
 This story frightened the girl, for a time.
 The girl grew up, however, and slowly began pushing herself to explore the forest her father had spoken of.
 Finally, after many attempts, she stepped into the dark, mysterious land.

 Anita crept into the ever-going abyss, slowly climbing the several obstacles that blocked the path.
 Step by step she ventured further and further into the void, where the light seemed to fade into the far-out horizon.

 The child did not want to leave the abyss of the forest and refused to respond to her father’s deafening cries.
-Though this hurt Anita’s heart pounded guiltily as she heard her father’s echoing yells, however, she felt as if there were a magnet in the forest that pushed her to go further.
+Anita’s heart pounded guiltily as she heard her father’s echoing yells, however, she felt as if there were a magnet in the forest that pushed her to go further.
 And further, and further did she go.

 “What is this?” the girl spoke softly as she looked up from the soil below her, trying to focus her eyes to depict what the large object in the distance was.
-Anita walked towards it, withholding attention from all, but the mass.
+Anita walked towards it slowly, withholding attention from all, but the mass.

 The door flung open as the creature made an entrance into the home, causing Anita’s heart to skip a beat.
 Step by step it searched the enclosure.
 Anita could smell its sharp foul breath as it moved around the home.
 It passed near the floorboards in which Anita hid, and she gained a partial glimpse of it.
 Her body began to quiver more as she glanced up at the cracks of the floorboards, pleading in her mind that the creature wouldn’t find her.
 She clasped her hands over her mouth and nose, attempting to hide her sharp and rapid breaths.
 As it passed by, she saw two legs, indicating it was a human, not a creature.
-Partly relieved, she then nearly let out a blood-curdling scream, staring at what she thought was human had turned out to be nothing of the sort.
+Partly relieved, she then nearly let out a blood-curdling scream, staring at what she thought was a human with wide, scared eyes.
 The only explanation for what she saw, was that it was the spawn of pure darkness.
 Anita’s skin turned pale as she stared up at the creature’s true form.
 More tears ran down her face as she continued to stare at the dark creature.

 After several minutes of the creature roaming, it turned around and left the home, leaving Anita alone with her fears and thoughts.
-She felt the greatest amount of relief she had ever felt, her heart slowing down in pace as she quickly pushed up the floorboards and crawled out of the pit.
-She noticed that the light was no longer shining through the hole in the roof, meaning the sun has set and the day had turned to night.
-She crept open the door to the home and peeked outside.
-It was night already and the forest had become dark.
-The fog had moved in and covered the night sky with a grayish coat of vapor.
+She felt the greatest amount of relief she had ever felt, her heart slowing down in pace as she quickly pushed up the floorboards and crawled out of the crevice.
+She noticed that the light that was once shining through the roof was no longer shining there, meaning the sun has set and the day had turned to night.
+She crept open the door fearfully, slowly peeking her head outside and glancing around the pitch-black forest.
+Fog had moved in and covered the night sky with a grayish coat of vapor.
 The moonlight shined through just enough to barely light the ground.

-“I’ve lost my way!” the girl thought.
+“I’ve lost my way!” the girl thought with terror.
 “Which way do I go?
 I cannot stay here, what if it comes back”.

-Anita turned pale and frightened when she had realized she lost her way.
+Anita’s heart began to race again when she had realized she lost her way.
 She began to track where she thought she had walked as tears streamed down her face, tracing each step through the forest.
 Slowly she stepped into the night and began to walk, where she never found her way.